Choose another writer in this calendar:

 edited by Helmi Setälä, but

-otherwise her parents did not encourage her writing.
+otherwise her parents did not encourage her literary aspirations.
 She suffered bouts

 of depression was sent, at the age of thirteen, to the Tyynelä rest